activeguild/react-three-animation/README.md

 import React, { useRef } from "react";
 import { useFrame } from "@react-three/fiber";
 import * as THREE from "three";
-import { useAnimationTexture } from "./useAnimationTexture";
+import { useAnimationTexture } from "animation-texture";

 interface Props {
   url: string;